Baguette0812/Baguette0812/README.md

 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.
-- Developing dashboards on Tableau and Power BI.
+- Developing dashboards on Tableau.
 - Data analysis and reporting using Excel.

 ### 📚 Projects